+Slack is one online collaboration tool worth looking into.
 Slack is a platform that allows team members to group themselves into a number of discussion channels, thus only involving the “invested” parties in a discussion.
 Multiple channels can be created for multiple projects (or types of projects), and multimedia items can be attached in the discussion themselves.
 Discussions groups can also be created around a particular topic (e.g., Best Practices) – essentially, everyone has a transparent view of all that’s going on.
 Private channels and direct messages are also options within the platform.
 The base level is free, but the paid version may be preferred for many enterprise engagements, so be sure to file the appropriate deductions or make sure your client is covering the cost(s).

-Basecamp claims to have written “the book on remote working,” and have been an established virtually collaboration tool since 1999.
+Basecamp claims to have written “the book on remote working,” and have been an established online collaboration tool since 1999.
 The platform includes interactive “To-Do” lists that can both outline and assign tasks tied to a particular project.
 Similar to Slack, it allows the uploading of files/documents, in addition to user comments and notes.
 Additionally, it includes a message board for topical discussions, and a “Campfire” option, which allows users to chat with a group in real time for quick feedback.

 The Campfire option can also serve as a “meeting space,” and virtual meetings is a topic we plan to discuss on our blog as a follow-up in the near future!

-Other collaborative tools have taken a more “social” approach.
+Other online collaboration tools have taken a more “social” approach.
 For example, SalesForce’s Chatter application allows from project collaboration, similar to the offerings above, but presented in a Facebook-like layout.
 Very similar to the function of a Facebook group, individuals can share posts and content, while others on the project can “like,” comment, and share items.